helix-foundation/currency/contracts/currency/README.md

 Arguments:
  - `delegatee` (address) - the address that the sender is delegating to

 Sets the delegate for the `msg.sender` from its current delegate to `delegatee`.
 Moves voting power equal to balance of `msg.sender` from the previous delegate to `delegatee`.
-Emits a `DelegateChanged` and a `DelegateVotesChanged` event.
+Emits a `ChangeDelegate` and a `ChangeDelegateVotes` event.

 ### InflationCheckpoints
  - Inherits: `VoteCheckpoints`, `PolicedUtils`, `IGenerationIncrease`